|

 Pressure Plate Technology and Design

 The pressure plate's role is to apply pressure to the clutch disc, hold it, and then release it.
 In high torque applications where the disc needs a little extra help, additional clamping pressure can be built into the system.
 The stiff pedal that most performance clutches suffer from comes from this extra tension inside the pressure plate.
 Clutch Masters makes their own pressure plates with more leverage built into the design, thereby reducing pedal effort to near stock levels.
 The friction ring is connected to the outer cover with thin metal strips called drive straps.
-The drive straps provide additional tension for the friction ring and are a known weak point on OEM clutches, which is why Clutch Masters uses thicker and stronger straps and heavy-duty hardware.
+The drive straps provide additional tension for the friction ring and are a known weak point on OEM clutches.
+Straps may be designed as a weak point on purpose - something has to be the weakest link, afterall.
+Broken straps are a clear indication of abuse or poor technique from the driver.
+Proper technique will actuate the pressure plate and engage the clutch without stressing the straps but poor technique and timing will break these straps first.
+In most true performance clutches the manufacturer will use multiple straps or thicker material to handle abuse from drifting, clutch kicks, or burnouts.

 Clutch Masters is one of the only manufacturers to design and produce their pressure plates in-house.
 Other performance clutch brands rely on an off-the-shelf pressure plate, sometimes modified with upgraded internals but sometimes not.
 Beware of cheap imitation HD clutches sold by "big box" retailers.
 They often lack the premium materials and attention to detail that comes from the dedicated clutch manufacturers.
 Clutch Masters re-engineered the basic pressure plate to give 70% more clamping force with drastically reduced pedal effort compared to other HD designs.
 They re-positioned the diaphragm spring closer to the fulcrum point - the diaphragm spring does not have to move as far, therefore less effort is required.
 To date, Clutch Masters is the only US manufacturer to have higher clamping force with near-stock pedal effort.